House I Love

 There is no denying that the process is complex, which is why finding a good conveyancer is extremely important.
 In addition to having traditional high street solicitors to choose from, there are numerous online conveyancers that operate in various ways, so it is a good idea to research online conveyancing quotes.

-Even with a good conveyancer on board, how can the property buying/selling process so frequently be problematic?
+Even with a good conveyancer on board, how can the property buying/selling process, often fraught with challenges, be improved, especially in the context of open banking?
 Let’s take a look at a few of the most common reasons:

 Links in the chain